OriolAbril/gsoc2019/proposal.md

 ## Abstract

-ArviZ is a Python package which provides tools for exploratory analysis of Bayesian models, from diagnostics to visualization.
-It is designed as a backend-agnostic tool in order to reach the widest user base possible and thus contribute to extend best practices among the Bayesian community.
+ArviZ is a Python package for exploratory analysis of Bayesian models, from diagnostics to visualization.
+It is designed as a backend-agnostic tool with the goal to reach the widest user base and thus contribute to extend best practices among Bayesian inference practitioners.

-Some of the key problems in this field are model comparison and convergence analysis.
+Two key problems in this field are model comparison and convergence analysis.
 Model comparison is not trivial because of the different structures and number of parameters of each model.
-Fortunately, there are some information criteria (i.e.
-LOO, WAIC) that can be used for this task.
+Fortunately, there are some information criteria (i.e. leave-one-out (LOO) cross-validation) that can be used for this task.
 Even though convergence is proven for infinite iterations, it is not the case for finite MCMC runs, which can be arbitrarily bad.
 Convergence assessment must take into account both intra- and inter-chain correlations.

 ArviZ implements many of these algorithms for diagnostic and comparison, at least at a preliminary level, but it still lacks plots and tools to ease and improve its interpretation.
-This project is about implementing all these tools while paying special attention to testing and documentation (with examples) of both the new functionalities and the related functionalities already implemented.
+This project seeks to design and implement these tools.
+Moreover, it will pay special attention to testing and documentation with examples not only of the new functionalities, but also of the already implemented ones.

 ## Technical Details

-This project will analyze the diagnostic and stats functions in ArviZ to assess the stage they are in.
+This project will analyze the diagnostic and statistical functions in ArviZ to assess the stage they are in.
-In addition, there are some plots related to the interpretation of these functions (i.e. `plot_khat` or `plot_autocorr`) which will also be analyzed (and created if any relevant function is missing, which for example, may be the case of the LOO-PIT plot requested in [#80](https://github.com/arviz-devs/arviz/issues/80)).
+In addition, there are some plots related to the interpretation of these functions (i.e. `plot_khat` or `plot_autocorr`) which will also be analyzed (and created if any relevant function is missing, which for example, may be the case of the LOO probability integral transformation (PIT) plot requested in [#80](https://github.com/arviz-devs/arviz/issues/80)).
 Each of these functions should (in decreasing priority):

 1. Be implemented coherently with ArviZ API.
-That is, for stats functions, take as input an InferenceData object or xarray and return structured and easily interpreted data.
+More specifically, for statistical functions, take as input an InferenceData object or xarray and return structured and easily interpreted data.
 1. Have a docstring detailing its use, inputs and outputs
-1. Have tests covering most ususal use cases, checking different parameter combination and warning messages if appliable
+1. Have tests covering the most frequent use cases.
+This includes checking different parameter combination and warning messages, if appliable
 1. Include examples on its usage, notes on its implementation (if appliable) and references in docstring
 1. Be thoroughly explained in [arviz_resources](https://github.com/arviz-devs/arviz_resources)

-Therefore, this project will require intensive usage of many external libraries, mainly `xarray`, `sphinx`, `pytest` and in less extent `matplotlib`.
+Therefore, this project will require intensive usage of many external libraries, such as `xarray`, `sphinx`, `pytest` and in less extent `matplotlib`.
 GitHub issues will also play a key role in discussing ArviZ's API (i.e. [#501](https://github.com/arviz-devs/arviz/issues/501),  or [#415](https://github.com/arviz-devs/arviz/issues/415)).
 It will also be essential to have a deep understanding of the mathematics behind the algorithms in order to write relevant